typedb/typedb-docs/02-clients/01-studio.md

 ![TypeDB Studio GUI](../images/studio/studio-gui.png)

-The main panels of the graphical interface (GUI) are (marked with respected numbers on the image above):
+The main panels of the GUI are marked with the following numbers on the image above:

 1. Projects panel
 2. Types panel (Types explorer)